deanwampler/spark-scala-tutorial/README.markdown

 For Hadoop, select and run [hadoop.HInvertedIndex5b](#code/src/main/scala/sparkworkshop/hadoop.HInvertedIndex5b.scala) in the UI, use `run-main hadoop.HInvertedIndex5b` or `hex5b` in the Activator shell.
 There is also a bash script [scripts/invertedindex5b.sh](#code/scripts/invertedindex5b.sh).

-The code outside the usual `try` clause follows the usual pattern, so we'll focus on the contents of the `try` clause:
+The code outside the `try` clause follows the usual pattern, so we'll focus on the contents of the `try` clause:

 ```
 try {